If you’re seeing this 421 Misredirected Request Error on your site today, you’re not alone!

 If your website is showing a 421 Misdirected Request error this week (July 18, 2025), it’s likely your server has been impacted by this Apache update and hasn’t yet been patched.

 Whether you’re an existing client or not, our team is ready to help.
 We specialize in server management, WordPress (and web application) support, and proactive maintenance.
 We’ll get your website back online fast — and ensure you’re protected from issues like this in the future.
+We’ve already patched dozens of affected servers this week with zero disruption to end users.

 Get Help Now